Viswesh-N/RL_BipedWalker/README.md

 #### **DQN**

-Train the DQN agent on the BipedalWalker-v3 environment:
+Train the DQN or DDQN agent on the LunarLander-v2 environment:

 ```bash
 python scripts/run.py --algo dqn --config_file experiments/dqn/dqn_config.yaml --seed 1 --eval_interval 10000 --num_eval_trajectories 10 --num_render_trajectories 0 --log_interval 1000
 ```

+To run the DDQN agent, simply use the ddqn_config.yaml file in place of the dqn_config.yaml file.
+No other change is required.

 #### **TD3**